Monogramm/recod_erpnext_design/README.md

 ## :rocket: Usage

-How to use this application:

-Use Recod print formats, website themes, etc...
+How to use this application improve ERPNext print formats, website themes, etc...

 <!--
 [TODO] If project is deployed to DockerHub: